Upcoming events

 ongoing effort to assure the building’s preservation.
 It has been nominated to the Preservation Massachusetts Most Endangered Historic Resources Program.
 And, over the last 15 years, Mr. Wright has enriched his own understanding both of the process of its design – including fruitful improvisation based on input from the owner and contractor – and of how the unique shingle detailing with which H. H. Richardson treated this house (and no other) behaved in changing sunshine.
 The talk is based on one Wright recently delivered to a lay audience in Marion, Massachusetts, sponsored by the Sippican Historical Society.

 Mark Wright is an architect in private practice.
 He was educated at the Rice University School of Architecture (BA '80, BArch '82), then had the good fortune to spend his first professional decade with Kliment & Halsband.
 Since 2003, Wright & Robinson Architects has worked to bring 21st century families and their 19th century houses into happy mutual accommodation.
-Wright's technical understanding of the Queen Anne and Shingle Style architecture of the towns along the Wachtung Ridge undergirds his work on Richardson's Percy Browne house and his ongoing research into houses by Charles Follen McKim, John Charles Olmsted, and Frederick B. White.
+Wright's technical understanding of the Queen Anne and Shingle Style architecture of the towns along the Watchung Ridge undergirds his work on Richardson's Percy Browne house and his ongoing research into houses by Charles Follen McKim, John Charles Olmsted, and Frederick B. White.

 Powered by Wild Apricot Membership Software